benhalverson/converter-api/README.md

 # Result

-The response will be an array of strings that say if the row had the correct conversion or not.
+The response will be an array of objects with the following format.

 ```json